-- Inhale deeply.
-Your abdomen and stomach should expand as you inhale.
+- Inhale deeply, so your abdomen and stomach expand as you inhale.

-- Hold your breath for 3 to 4 seconds and think to yourself, "I am warm."
+- Hold your breath for three to four seconds and think to yourself, "I am warm."

 - Exhale and think, "I am calm."
 Imagine all of the tension leaving your mind and body with each exhalation.

-- Repeat steps 1 to 4 three or four times.
+- Repeat steps one through four, three or four times.